Homemade Butter Wheat Pie Crust - A Versatile, Nutritious Treat, graphic of lattice pie crust on top of blueberry pie with a piece removed

 Cold ingredients are essential when making pastry—this butter wheat crust recipe is no exception.
 Chilled butter and ice-cold water help create those coveted flaky layers.
 By keeping the ingredients cold, you allow the butter to remain solid until it melts during baking, resulting in a tender and crisp crust.

 Try to incorporate a little ice water at a time.
-Whole wheat flour typically absorbs water more slowly than white flour so you’ll want to give it time to do so before adding more.
-That said, whole wheat flours usually need more liquid than non-wheat flour.
-So you may need more water to get it to the firm play-dough-like consistency you’ll need to roll it later.
+Whole wheat flour typically absorbs water more slowly than white flour, so give it time to do so before adding more.
+That said, whole wheat flours usually need more liquid than non-wheat flours.
+You may need more water to achieve the firm, play-dough-like consistency required for rolling it later.
 Be patient!
 And if you over-hydrate, sprinkle in a bit of extra flour.
-However, try not to over-mix the dough or it will become stiff and lose its buttery flakiness.
+However, try not to over-mix the dough, or it will become stiff and lose its buttery flakiness.
 I know!
 So many things to remember.
 Make this often enough and it will become second nature—I promise!

 Whole wheat flour requires more liquid than white flour because it contains more bran and germ, which absorb moisture more readily.
 The bran and germ in whole wheat flour are rich in fiber and fat, both of which have a higher capacity to absorb water compared to the starch found in white flour.
 Additionally, whole wheat flour tends to produce a denser dough because of its higher protein content, so extra hydration is needed to ensure that the gluten network is properly developed and the dough has the right consistency.

-Finally, make sure to give your dough ample time to rest before you roll it.
-This will allow the gluten to relax and your crust will have a better texture as a result.
+Finally, ensure that your homemade butter wheat pie crust dough has ample time to rest before rolling it.
+This will allow the gluten to relax, and your wheat pie crust will have a better texture as a result.

-Once you’ve mastered the art of our wheat pie crust, you may find yourself wanting to make extra or prepare it ahead of time.
+Once you’ve mastered the art of a whole-grain pie crust, you may find yourself wanting to make extra or prepare it ahead of time.
 The dough can be tightly sealed in plastic wrap and refrigerated for a few days.
-Alternatively, freeze the dough tightly wrapped in a freezer-safe bag, for a few months.
+Alternatively, freeze the dough tightly wrapped in a freezer-safe bag for a few months.
 Having pie crust on hand opens up a world of spontaneous baking adventures.

-Whether you grind wheat berries or opt for store-bought flour, this homemade butter whole wheat pie crust recipe brings a touch of wholesome goodness to every bite.
+Whether you grind wheat berries or opt for store-bought flour, this homemade butter whole wheat pie crust recipe contains so much flavor.
 So, roll up your sleeves, dust your countertop with flour, and enjoy some good old-fashioned pastry making.
 I hope you enjoy it as much as my family does!

 Butter Wheat Pie Crust